 The program offers a fun morning of open-ended play, with games, stories, dance and music, introducing little ones to the welcoming world of our internationally-renowned Early Learning Centre.

 Sessions are held in the Bialik College Early Learning Centre during the school term on Friday mornings starting at 9.15am for an hour and ten minutes.
 Limited spaces available.

 For more details, email [email protected] or phone Main Reception on 9822-7981.

-Registrations for Term 4 will open in September 2019
+Registrations for Term 4 are now closed.

 “My daughter Dalia has LOVED Nevatim!
 It is hands down the highlight of her week.
 All year she has called herself a “Nevatim girl” as opposed to a school girl or a kinder girl 😉 Tanya is absolutely wonderful!!!
 I can’t speak highly enough of her.
 She is in tune with the kids and I think that however she runs the sessions they will be wonderful.
 She is a huge asset to the program.
 Thanks for a great year.
 See you in 2016 with my baby.”

 “We have loved the Nevatim experience.
 It has been a great opportunity to meet future classmates and something that Jasper and I could enjoy together before he begins kindergarten.
 It has been very special.”